 A Symposium on Pastoral Wellness

-For many pastors, the current pandemic has overturned daily parish life as they had come to know it.
+For many pastors, the pandemic has overturned daily parish life as they had come to know it.
 Faithful pastors know all about enduring the heat of the day.
-In dealing with the current realities and ongoing consequences of the recent pandemic, however, they are confronted with new challenges on multiple fronts.
+In dealing with the current realities and ongoing consequences of the pandemic, however, they are confronted with new challenges on multiple fronts.
 The burden of pastoral care has increased significantly, and many have expressed concerns over the long-term viability of ministry once the pandemic has passed.
 Pastors are already tired—and they are still facing a long road ahead as they look not only to the latter half of 2021, but also beyond.

 The 2021 Symposium on Pastoral Wellness will aim to be a source of personal encouragement and spiritual nourishment as it seeks to minister to the whole man—body and soul.

 Dr. Mark Paustian, a professor at Martin Luther College, will present an essay on spiritual wellness.
 Pastor Jonathan Scharf, serving God’s people at Abiding Grace, Covington, Georgia, will present an essay on physical wellness.
 Dr. Benjamin Kohls, a licensed professional clinical counselor at Christian Family Solutions and also professor at Bethany Lutheran College, will present an essay on emotional wellness.